 As a model, I will go over the basic model paints and build on it a little.

-Model makers tend to be a strange party…
+Model makers tend to be strange parties…

 We will try like crazy, try to understand other ways of doing things, and look for cheaper things, clean tools like airbrushes for miniature and model painting, and parts of everything you need a model.